 When I asked them if they knew how to say “trick or treat” in English or French… they didn’t know nor the words, nor the tradition… Just that they were likely to get candies today!

 The parade in the middle of town was a big hit though.
 It was held from 4 to 5 PM, and many kids and parents showed up.
-The shops were not particularly decorated… And the costumes were more or less creative: French kids see Halloween just as an excuse to dress up, and the costumes are not necessarily scary: lots of princesses and clowns for Halloween in France!
+The shops were not particularly decorated… And the costumes were more or less creative: sometimes just a mask, hat or wig thrown over regular clothings.

 7 – Halloween is Getting mix Reactions From French Folks

 In the small countryside village where my parents live, the school teacher is serious about teaching English, and loves the opportunity Halloween provides to motivate kids.